mahdi-shafiei/STAT-4830/section/11/notes.md

 Before starting the iterative tuning process detailed in Section 3, it is necessary to establish an initial configuration.
 This includes specifying the initial model hyperparameters (e.g., number of layers), the optimizer settings (e.g., initial learning rate, fixed momentum value), and the number of training steps for initial experiments.
 The playbook advises aiming for a baseline configuration that is intentionally simple, uses minimal computational resources, and achieves "reasonable" performance – meaning the model performs distinctly better than random chance on the validation set [1].
 Starting with simplicity avoids premature complexity.
 For example, one might begin with a constant learning rate schedule before exploring more complex decay schemes.
 The initial choice for the number of training steps involves a trade-off: longer training can simplify tuning certain parameters like decay schedules, but shorter runs allow for faster iteration during the exploration phase.
 This trade-off, and methods for determining training duration, are discussed further in Section 4.

-## 3. The Scientific Tuning Process: An Iterative Approach
+## 3. The Tuning Process: An Iterative Approach

 Once an initial baseline configuration is established, the core work of improving model performance begins.
 This section details the iterative tuning process outlined in the Deep Learning Tuning Playbook [1].
 This process treats hyperparameter optimization not as arbitrary tweaking, but as a structured, scientific endeavor focused on building understanding and making evidence-based improvements.